jdegand/interop-rxjs-signal/README.md

 - Ultimately, I added a similar `signalStoreFeature` called `localStorageSync`.
 I used object destructuring and `patchState` to update local state with values from local storage.
 - The challenge code includes an API key for `flickr`.
 Although it is already exposed, I shouldn't have included it in my repo.
 So I removed it and added an environments folder with a `apiKey` variable.
 Now, you can freely change API keys and not worry about including them in `git`.
 - I used `git filter branch` to rewrite history and remove the file from `git`.
 When I added back the service, I changed the file name to `photo.service` instead of `photos.service`.
+- The signal store uses `rxMethod` and RxJs for asynchronous tasks.
+If you were to do this challenge normally, all asynchronous tasks should be performed with RxJs and all synchronous tasks should use signals.

 ## Continued Development